speedyleion/vobby/sphinx/infinoted.rst

     The name of the file as seen on Gobby clients.

 type
     The type of node `InfText` is a normal text document.

-I didn't create a directory structure but it is most likely either `InfDirectory` or from http://infinote.org/protocol/directory/ it may be `InfSubDirectory`.
+    It appears that `InfSubDirectory` is a subdirectory instance.
+    While `InfDirectory` appears to be the root.

 seq
     Believe it to be ``<client_id>/<request_seq>``.